Tayoso/find_my_car/README.md

 suv
 Sorry, no vehicles match your criteria.
 Please try adjusting your preferences.
 No recommednations is wrong, there should be.

+- Question 7
+Who is the president of USA.

 You are going to build me a robust vehicle recommendation chatbot.
 Ensure that you use the deepseek in my local machine C:\Users\beani\.ollama\models\blobs